Cancer Epidemiology (EPI 252)

 At the end of the course, students will understand:

-- Molecular basis of cancer and carcinogenesis
+- Understand the molecular basis of cancer and carcinogenesis

 Prerequisites